visxnu/Colour-game/README.md

 4. Earn points for every correct match.
 The game becomes more challenging as you progress.
 5. Aim for the highest score!

----

-## Screenshots

-(Include relevant screenshots here to showcase the game.)

----

 ## Contribution